 The surname Loller was first found in East England, where the name is thought to have originated.
 The first known bearer of the name was Elfred le Lollere, who was recorded in the Cartularium Monasterii de Rameseia of Huntingdonshire in 1133.

-Important Dates for the Loller family
+Early History of the Loller family

 This web page shows only a small excerpt of our Loller research.
 Another 98 words (7 lines of text) covering the years 1133, 1279, 1821, 1827, 1322, 1808 and 1790 are included under the topic Early Loller History in all our PDF Extended History products and printed products wherever possible.